 Item Uncertainties Effect if Actual Results Differ from Assumptions Provision for Business Rate Appeals The possible refund from a business rate appeal can vary depending on factors such as; the type of appeal and type of property, together with its geographical location and the probability of appeal success.
-Following a comprehensive assessment of the outstanding business rates appeals at 31st March 2017, a total provision of £4.9m was made for potential future appeal refunds.
+Following a comprehensive assessment of the outstanding business rates appeals at 31 st March 2017, a total provision of £4.9m was made for potential future appeal refunds.
 Rugby Borough Council's 40% share of this provision is £1.9m.
 The effect of a change in the provision is as follows: 25% higher/lower: £494,250 50% higher/lower: £988,500 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are expected to increase, change in retirement ages, mortality rates and expected returns on pension fund assets.
 Warwickshire County Council utilise consulting actuaries to provide all Warwickshire authorities with expert advice about the assumptions to be applied.
 The effect on the pension net liability of changes in individual assumptions can be measured.
 For instance, a 0.5% increase in the discount rate would result in a decrease in the pension liability of £13.079m.
 However, the assumptions interact in complex ways and actuaries model thousands of possible outcomes in order to establish what the world might look like over the long term.
-A sensitivity analysis upon other variables affecting the net liability is set out in Note 37 Pension Costs.